Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Related work

 \subsection{Multimodal Recommendation}

-In the real recommendation scenarios, due to the sparse data with limited user-item interactions, the performance of most recommendation systems based on collaborative filtering (CF) is hard to improve~\cite{ICDE_khawar2019modeling}.
-Therefore, the multimodal recommendation has attracted more and more attention~\cite{iccv_veit2015learning}.
+In real-world recommendation scenarios, sparse user-item interactions often limit the performance of recommendation systems that rely on collaborative filtering (CF)~\cite{ICDE_khawar2019modeling}.
+Consequently, the multimodal recommendation has garnered substantial interest as a means to enhance these systems\cite{iccv_veit2015learning}.